GitTools/GitVersion/docs/input/docs/reference/modes/mainline.md

     to `main`.
 RedirectFrom: docs/reference/versioning-modes/mainline-development
 ---
+_This was deprecated in 6.x.x : see this PR https://github.com/GitTools/GitVersion/pull/3844 _

 Mainline Development is enabled when using [GitHubFlow][githubflow] or any other strategy where you develop on `main`.
 The main rule of mainline development is